 Education and Training

-The first step you will need to complete is to select and enroll in a state-approved nursing school.
+The first step you will need to complete is to select and enroll in a state-approved school.
 Individuals interested in pursuing a career as a registered nurse can choose from three generally accepted educational paths.
 The most well-known option is the traditional bachelor of science degree in nursing (BSN).
-This path takes an average of 4 years to complete through an accredited college or university and provides students with a combination of classroom-based learning and live clinical experience under the supervision of experienced professionals.
+This path takes an average of 4 years to complete through an accredited college or university and offers students a combination of classroom-based learning and live clinical experience under the supervision of experienced professionals.

-In addition to teaching core nursing competencies, a BSN program also focuses on training in key disciplines such as leadership, communication and decision making.
+In addition to teaching core competencies, a BSN program also focuses on training in key disciplines such as leadership, communication and decision making.
 This option is ideal for students who plan to advance to a master’s degree program or aspire to eventually hold an administration or management position.

 Last but not least, a nursing diploma program will also prepare aspiring nurses for a successful career.
 While there are fewer of these programs available, they remain a viable training option.
 They are hospital based schools and training can be completed within three years.
 Graduates are provided with a Diploma in Nursing and are eligible to take the NCLEX-RN exam.

 Be sure to apply to your program of choice early!
 Schools fill up fast and courses can hit capacity long before a semester starts.
 The sooner you request information from nursing schools of interest and submit your application the better.
 If you intend to apply for financial aid or scholarships, make sure you have your applications completed and ready to go well in advance of the filing deadlines to avoid any possible delays.